ewpratten/ewpratten.com/content/blog/2019-02-20-hatchfield.md

 ---
 title: "Robot reveal: HATCHField"
-description: "What I have been working on for the past few months"
+description: What I have been working on for the past few months
 date: 2019-02-20
+tags:
-tags: video
+  - video
+  - frc
 draft: false
 extra:
   excerpt: HATCHField is a competitive robot built by Raider Robotics.